-1. Bill Numbe nber: HB1852 House of Orig in 🖂 Introduced Substitute Engrossed Second House In Committee Substitute Enrolled 2.
-Patron: ron: Orrock, R. D. 3.
-Committee: Agriculture, Chesapeake and Natural Resources 1.
-Title: Home-processed food; inspection of food establishments and labeling of foods.
+1. Bill Number: HB1852 House of Origin Introduced Substitute Engrossed Second House In Committee Substitute Enrolled 2.
+Patron: O rrock, R. D.

-- 5. Summary: This bill exempts private homes where the resident processes and prepares food products, other than meat or dairy products, from inspection by the Virginia Department of Agriculture and Consumer Services (VDACS), so long as the resident processing and preparing the product affixes a label to the product that indicates that the residence has not been inspected by VDACS.
+- 3. Committee: Agriculture, Conservation and Natural Resources - 4.
+Title: Home-processed food; inspection of food establishments and labeling of foods. - 5.
+Summary: This bill exempts private homes where the resident processes and prepares certain food products, including dried fruits, dry herbs, dry seasonings, nuts, vinegars, dried pasta, dry baking mixes, and cereals, from inspection by the Virginia Department of Agriculture and Consumer Services (VDACS), so long as the resident processing and preparing the product affixes a label to the product that indicates the name, address, and the telephone number of the person preparing the food product and that the residence has not been inspected by the VDACS.
 The bill also requires a food establishment, food manufacturing plant, food storage warehouse, or retail food store to include on its product labels a statement that the facility has been inspected by the VDACS.
 If a label does not contain this statement, the owner of the establishment may be subject to a Class 1 misdemeanor for the misbranding of a product. - 6.
 Budget Amendment Necessary: No. - 7.
 Fiscal Impact Estimates: Preliminary.
 See #8. - 8.
 Fiscal Implications: It is anticipated that this bill will have no fiscal impact on the Department of Agriculture and Consumer Services.
 According to the department, the bill may result in an insignificant decrease in nongeneral fund fee revenue.